RAJKUMARSHRIVASH/Snack_Inventory_app/README.md

 # Snack_Inventory_app

-This is a command line / terminal app in which there are several functionality to add, remove update and delete snack functions are available.
+This is a command line / terminal app in which there are several functionalities to add, remove, update, view and delete snack functions are available.

 ## Features Overview